9:30AM - 1:30PM

 Cases, burdens, arguments, rebuttal, stakeholders – there is a lot going on in debating, and it can often be difficult to conceptualise it all at once.
-This program aims to help students to tie all of the elements together.
+The Debating Hawks workshop aims to help students to tie all of the elements together.

-Placing a strong focus on student centred learning, this program allows coaches to observe each of the students in their class, determine what concepts would best suit the group, and run classes that focus on those ideas.
+Placing a strong focus on student-centred learning, this program allows coaches to observe each of the students in their class, determine what concepts would most benefit the group, and run classes that focus on those ideas.
 This is then accompanied by a number of debates – with plenty of time allocated to personal feedback – to help provide students with a more holistic understanding of debating.

 Classes are kept small, fun and non-competitive, with the view of ensuring that all students feel supported and able to develop as a speaker at their own pace.

 During the upcoming holidays, we will be offering many of our workshops both in-person and online.

 For the most part, there is very little that separates our online and physical programs – both are interactive, cover the same theoretical concepts, and give students a range of opportunities to practice and develop their skills.
 Whilst some activities are different between the two, as some activities lend themselves better to physical or online classes, the actual learning outcomes remain the same for both classes.

 Importantly, the timing of each workshop does differ: